theewook/war-sec-clustr/README.md

 and `ROLE_ADMIN` in `weblogic.xml` need to be defined in the WebLogic security realm and associated with appropriate users.

-**Caution:** the application doesn't work out-of-the box on Weblogic 11g.
+**Caution:** the application doesn't work out-of-the box on Weblogic 11g because of the use of JPA 2.
 Weblogic 11g is JAVA EE 5 certified.
 However JPA 2 is not part of the JAVA EE 5.
 So since WebLogic Server implements the Java EE 5 specification, it is not required to support JPA 2.
 Workaround are possible but they haven't been tested.

 ###Running in GlassFish###